MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/auditing/event-4700.md

 ---
 title: 4700(S) A scheduled task was enabled.
 (Windows 10)
-description: Describes security event 4700(S) A scheduled task was enabled. ms.pagetype: security ms.prod: w10 ms.mktglfcycl: deploy
+description: Describes security event 4700(S) A scheduled task was enabled.
+This event is generated every time a scheduled task is enabled. ms.pagetype: security ms.prod: w10 ms.mktglfcycl: deploy